 De Silva injured after leading Sri Lankan revival

-Sri Lanka's Dhananjaya de Silva (bottom) receives medical attention during the first day of the first Test cricket match between South Africa and Sri Lanka at SuperSport Park in Centurion.
+Dhananjaya de Silva led a Sri Lankan batting revival before being forced to retire hurt on the first day of the first Test match against South Africa at SuperSport Park in Centurion on Saturday.

 Sri Lanka were 212 for three at tea.